AGLDWG/asgs-ont/README.md

 * Main structures: Mesh Block, Statistical Areas (Level 1 to Level 4), Greater Capital City Statistical Areas, State or Territory, Country classes,
 * Indigenous structures: Indigenous location, Indigenous area, , Indigenous region classes
-* Urban structures: Urban Centre and Locality,  Section of State Range, Section of State, and Significant Urban Area classes and Non ABS Structures which are not defined or maintained by the ABS but represent administrative areas for which the ABS is committed to providing a range of statistics.
+* Urban structures: Urban Centre and Locality,  Section of State Range, Section of State, and Significant Urban Area classes

+and for the Non ABS Structures which are not defined or maintained by the ABS but represent administrative areas for which the ABS is committed to providing a range of statistics.
 The classes defined here corresponds to ABS approximations of spatial areas or regions which are defined elsewhere
 * Local Government Areas (LGAs)
 * Postal Areas (POAs)
 * State Suburbs (SSCs)